mfairchild365/a11y-resources/personas.md

 Richard was born with ADHD and has short-term memory loss.
 Because of this, he tends to forget quickly and get distracted easily.

-Why it matters: Cognitive disabilities are the most common form of disability, and often go undiagnosed.
+- Why it matters: Cognitive disabilities are the most common form of disability, and often go undiagnosed.
 It's also the most diverse group of disability and can manifest in many different ways.
 We need to account for this diversity in our content.
+- Assistive technologies: text-to-speech, digital dictionaries, software to limit distractions, etc.

 How to test: